HuakunShen/LearnWeb/Notes/JWT.md

 ## Difference

-With JWT, the server doesn't need to session id in its memory.
-All user are stored within the JWT.
+With JWT, the server doesn't need to store session id in its memory.
+All user info related to authentication are stored within the JWT.

 ## Advantage